IRLPlus/BELABOXAutoStart/README.md

 You can simply disable the service from starting: `sudo systemctl disable BELABOXAutoStart`

 ### Note:
 This doesn't change any of the BELABOX code and simply uses a local websocket connection to connect, get the current saved config and send the start stream command.
+That doesn't mean it won't break in the future if changes are made to belaUI though.